 Faculty will review and use data, revise or change assessments to gain data specificity, in order to improve candidate learning and provide program improvement.
-In AC 2020-2021, the program faculty will take the following actions:
+In AC 2021-2022, the program faculty will take the following actions:

-• SLO 1: Faculty will support the improvement of candidates' ability to demonstrate competencies indicated by the need to use data for educational decisions.
-Faculty will support academic improvements through appropriate analysis and revision of activities and assessments in SAHE courses to ensure that candidates demonstrate knowledge of content in Student Affairs in Higher Education.
+- SLO 1: Faculty will support the improvement of candidates' ability to demonstrate competencies indicated by using appropriate resources for educational decisions.
+Faculty will support academic improvements through appropriate evaluation of activities in courses to ensure proper scope and sequence of content knowledge to improve candidates' demonstrated knowledge of content in Student Affairs in Higher Education as aligned with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators (2015). - SLO 2: Faculty will revise the instructions and assessment for the case study to help candidates improve in demonstrating the ability to apply and adhere to ethical and legal standards in the student affairs profession.
+Faculty will provide additional instructional activities on mastery writing and APA formatting that would improve candidates' ability in case study reporting. - SLO 3: The internship course is a growth course of knowledge, skills, and dispositions of professional roles in Student Affairs.
+To ascertain a pattern of improvement, faculty will enhance the weekly meetings and written reports of interns regarding the internship experience and provide a mid-term supplemental interview protocol aligned with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators. - SLO 4: Candidates have shown improvement in demonstrating creativity, ideas, processes, and experiences in designing college student development programming.
+Faculty will provide additional instructional activities on mastery writing and APA formatting that would enhance candidates' ability in formal report writing.
+Faulty will revise the instructions and assessment for the college student development programming report by providing a guidelines document to help candidates improve in demonstrating creativity, ideas, processes, and experiences in designing college student development programming by delineating problems or issues that need to be addressed by programming, relating theory to practice, thoroughly describing the programming process, devising an evaluation of the programming, and providing appropriate evidence, editing, and citing of references.

-- SLO 2: Faculty will revise the instructions and assessment for the case study to help candidates improve in demonstrating the ability to apply and adhere to ethical and legal standards in the student affairs profession.
-Faculty will provide additional instructional activities on mastery writing, APA formatting, and learning content regarding specific legitimate and legal issues in student affairs and higher education would improve candidates' ability in case study reporting. - SLO 3: The internship course is a growth course of knowledge, skills, and dispositions of professional roles in Student Affairs.
-To ascertain a pattern of improvement, faculty will evaluate the weekly meetings and written reports of interns regarding the internship experience through a faculty developed rubric.
-The assessment will determine internship competencies following the ACPA/NASPA Professional Competency Areas for Student Affairs Educators. - SLO 4: Candidates have shown improvement in demonstrating creativity, ideas, processes, and experiences in designing college student development programming.
-Faculty will provide additional instructional activities on mastery writing and APA formatting would enhance candidates' ability in formal report writing.
-Faulty will revise the instructions and assessment for the college student development programming report to help candidates improve in demonstrating creativity, ideas, processes, and experiences in designing college student development programming by delineating problems or issues that need to be addressed by programming, relating theory to practice, thoroughly describing the programming process, devising an evaluation of the programming, and providing appropriate evidence, editing, and citing of references. - SLO 5: Candidates demonstrated making responsible decisions and problem-solving in their ability to recognize their own limitations seeking supervision when appropriate as a student affairs professional and using data to inform actions when assessing the strengths and deficiencies and plan for improvement of the internship site.
-Faculty will develop and deliver additional instructional activities on mastery writing and APA formatting (7th ed.) would improve candidates' ability to report the reviews and plans for improvement of the internship site according to the Council for Advancement of Standards in Higher Education (CAS).
+• SLO 5: Candidates demonstrated making responsible decisions and problem-solving in their ability to recognize their own limitations seeking supervision when appropriate as a student affairs professional and when assessing the strengths and deficiencies and plan for improvement of the internship site.
+Candidates' capacity to improve writing appropriate reports that review internship sites according to the Council for Advancement of Standards in Higher Education (CAS) would improve through practice in writing and editing.
+Faculty will develop and deliver additional instructional activities on mastery writing and APA formatting that would improve candidates' ability to report the reviews and plans for improvement of the internship site according to the Council for Advancement of Standards in Higher Education (CAS).